For a complete short story based on the novel, click here!

-Think “Supernatural” meets “MIB” and has a demented love child.
+Think “Supernatural” meets “MIB” over martinis and has a demented love child.
 That’s TOMAWAC.
 It’s the story of Maestro, a time-traveling witch from the 24th century living in our time who may be immortal, although he claims “immortal” is just another way to say no one’s figured out a way to kill him … yet.
-He assembles a team of misfits to investigate all forms of the paranomal.
+He assembles a team of misfits to investigate all forms of the paranormal.
 “It’s a Steven Spielberg,” the local police captain likes to tell him, “but I don’t know if it’s Close Encounters or Poltergeist.”

-His team?
 Elizabeth Turner, an officer with the Galactic Police but masquerading as an FBI agent.
 She’s a shapeshifter hiding out on Earth as part of the galactic Witness Protection Program while she waits to give testimony against the infamous Alpaca Consortium.
 She decides to work with Maestro out of pure boredom and is the team’s expert on extra-terrestrials.
 (Don’t call them aliens around her!)

 Reginald “Muscle” Sato has two jobs: kill evil creatures and beat people up.
 He’s on the team for when they meet up with something Turner’s tech and Spook’s magic can’t handle.
 Hey … sometimes you just need to shoot the shit out of the bad guy, right?
 He’s gotta be almost thirty, to look at him … but there’s a quiet innocence, too.
 And don’t try to take his hat!